lcpilling/theme_exeter/README.md

 # theme_exeter
-R ggplot theme matching the University of Exeter colour scheme
+R ggplot theme matching the University of Exeter colour scheme, and using the "Outfit" font

 # Installation